HanZawNyein/django4-SocialWebsite/README.md

  - Creating image thumbnails using easy-thumbnails
  - Adding asynchronous actions with JavaScript (Like, Unlike)
  - Adding infinite scroll pagination to the image list

+ ### Tracking User Actions
+ - Building a follow system
+    - Creating many-to-many relationships with an intermediary model
+    - Creating list and detail views for user profiles